1971 24 Hours of Le Mans: Finish and post-race

 The order stayed pretty static through the afternoon and the race came to a subdued, incident-free end.
 Marko and van Lennep won by three laps from Attwood and Müller who had eased off their charge back up the field.

 The two Porsches were the first cars to cover over 5000 km in the race, easily beating that milestone.
 Putting it in context, it was equivalent to crossing the Atlantic, from Le Mans to Maine in 24 hours.
 It was a distance record that stood for a remarkable 39 years until beaten by Audi in 2010.
 What was significant this year was that virtually no car had a trouble-free run, with a number of engine, gearbox and suspension rebuilds required keeping all the pitcrews very busy.

 Only two makes were among the classified finishers.
 Third place, a very distant 29 laps (386 km) further back, was the NART Ferrari.
-The Piper Ferrari of Weir/Craft had struggled on, but was never under threat despite finishing fourth with only second and fifth gears left.
+The David Piper Ferrari of Weir/Craft had struggled on, but was never under threat despite finishing fourth with only second and fifth gears left.

 Fifth was the NART Ferrari Daytona after a reliable run, which also won the Index of Thermal Efficiency.

 Half of the twelve classified finishers were Porsche 911s.
 All of them had been delayed by various mechanical issues.
 Winner of the GT category was the 2.4-litre ASA Cachia car of Couroul/Anselme (battling an oil-leak) taking sixth in the last hour and finishing barely 40 metres ahead of the André Wicky Porsche 907 of Walter Brun/Peter Mattli.
 With all the 3-litre cars retiring the Wicky Porsche 907 was the sole Prototype finisher.

 Tenth was the Kremer-prepared Porsche of Nicolas Koob.
 They had been leading the category after the halfway mark until delayed for an hour in the morning to replace the gearbox.
 Last classified finisher was that of Vestey/Bond, managed by Adrian Hamilton and Stuart Rolt, sons of the 1953 race winners.